 - Stir in ½ cup dried cranberries before roasting.

-Did you make these crispy brussels sprouts?
+Did you make these crispy Brussels sprouts?
 I’d love to know how they turned out!
 Leave a comment and a rating below.

 While you’re at it, let’s be friends – follow me on Pinterest and Instagram for the latest and greatest.